alexander16108/CR-mobile-menu/README.md

 To get a local copy up and running follow these simple example steps.

-Clone the repo with `gh repo clone alexander16108/CR-mobile-menu`
+Clone the repo with `https://github.com/alexander16108/CR-mobile-menu.git`

 Run `npm install` from the command line